automation-tasks-rs/cargo_auto_lib/doc_comments_long/auto_md_to_doc_comments.md

 ## markers

-In the rs file write these markers (don't copy the numbers 1 and 2):
+In the rs file write these markers:

 ```code
 comment region: auto_md_to_doc_comments include README.md //!
 A